aiven/devportal/docs/tools/terraform/cookbook/kafka-connect-terraform-recipe.rst

         Kafka --> Kafka-Connect-Service-Integration --> KafkaConnect
         KafkaConnect --> | OpenSearch-Sink-Connector | OpenSearch

-In the above diagram, **KafkaConnect** is the service that you create for connecting Kafka with external systems.
-The Kafka Connectors, **OpenSearch Sink Connector** for example, are ready-to-use components to send/receive data to common data sources/sinks.
+In the above diagram, *KafkaConnect* is the service that you create for connecting Kafka with external systems.
+The Kafka Connectors, *OpenSearch Sink Connector* for example, are ready-to-use components to send/receive data to common data sources/sinks.

 Describe the setup
 ==================

 Here is the sample Terraform file to stand-up and connect all the services.
 Keep in mind that some parameters and configurations will vary for your case.
+A reference to the Kafka and OpenSearch configurations are added at the end of this document.

 ``services.tf`` file: